lelouchB/final-space-api/frontend/docs/character.md

   - tbs
   - adult swim
   - character
-description: Character endpoint documentation for Final Space API
+description: Character endpoint documentation for Final Space API.
 ---

 This is the documentation for the `/character` endpoint.
 There are curently `25` characters sorted by id, more are added everyday.